Fried Ravioli

 All of the ingredients needed to make these fried ravioli.

 • Marinara Sauce: Instead of marinara sauce, use your favorite alfredo sauce.
 In the recipe card notes at the bottom of this post, I’ll provide you with a quick homemade version of both sauces.
-Otherwise, use your favorite brand.
+Otherwise, use your favorite store brand.

 • Breadcrumbs: I love to use my homemade sourdough breadcrumbs in this recipe.
 You can use any breadcrumbs, including panko.
 Add a tablespoon of Italian seasoning to your breadcrumbs for added flavor; whisk it in, and omit any extra salt if the seasoning has it added.